Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 ## Covariance 2D

-In 3D graphics, to project into an image space we have to multiply a vector by view and projection matrices.
+In 3D graphics, to project a vertex into a clip space we multiply its position by view and projection matrices.
 Let $W$ denote our view matrix.
-Then, instead of projection matrix, we will use following Jacobian:
+For Gaussians we will use the following Jacobian instead of a projection matrix:

 $$
 t = p W